AdguardTeam/AdguardKnowledgeBase/01.general/11.https-filtering/01.https-filtering-known-issues/docs.en.md

 ### Have remarks or suggestions?

-If you’d like to add something, notice any errors, or want to ask a question, please contact us: `devteam at adguard.com`.
+If you’d like to add something, report any errors, or ask a question, please contact us at: `devteam at adguard.com`.